MicrosoftDocs/azure-docs/articles/application-gateway/how-to-tcp-tls-proxy.md

 ---
-title: Direct SQL traffic with Azure Application Gateway (Preview)
+title: Configure Azure Application Gateway TCP/TLS proxy (Preview)
 titleSuffix: Azure Application Gateway
 description: This article provides information on how to configure Application Gateway's layer 4 proxy service for non-HTTP workloads.
 services: application-gateway
 author: greg-lindsay
 ms.service: application-gateway
 ms.topic: how-to
-ms.date: 09/20/2023
+ms.date: 09/22/2023
 ms.author: greglin
 ---

-# Direct SQL traffic with Azure Application Gateway (Preview)
+# Configure Azure Application Gateway TCP/TLS proxy (Preview)

-To try out the layer 4 features of Azure Application Gateway, in this quick start article we use the Azure portal to create an Azure Application Gateway with SQL Server on Azure VMs as backend server.
-We also test the connectivity through an SQL client to make sure that the configuration works correctly.
-This simple setup guides you to create a listener with required port, a backend setting using layer 4 protocol, a routing rule, and add SQL VM to a backend pool.
-This article is divided into three parts.
+To try out the layer 4 features of Azure Application Gateway, this article shows how to use the Azure portal to create an Azure Application Gateway with a SQL Server virtual machine as the backend server.
+Connectivity through a SQL client is also tested to verify the configuration works correctly.
+The article guides you through the following procedures:

+- Create a SQL server Azure virtual machine
+- Create a new application gateway
+    - Configure basic settings and a frontend public IP address
+    - Add a backend pool and set the SQL server as a backend target
+    - Create a routing rule
+        - Create a listener with the required port (SQL 1433)
+        - Create a backend setting using layer 4 protocol

+    - Add a SQL server to the backend pool
+- Connect to the application gateway using a SQL client

 > [!IMPORTANT]
-> Application Gateway IPv6 frontend is currently in PREVIEW.<br>
+> Application Gateway TCP/TLS proxy is currently in PREVIEW.<br>
 > See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

-## Enable the preview in the Azure portal

-Select the [preview portal link](https://aka.ms/appgwl4proxyportalflight) for public preview of Application Gateway layer 4 proxy.

 ## Register to the preview